 The IRB offers consultations (for students as well as seasoned researchers) to help with your project development and protocol submission at any stage, and the IRB reviews and oversees research protocols that are conducted by current SU students, faculty, and staff.
 If you are a part-time SU employee during the academic year, consult with the Provost’s Office regarding eligibility for IRB review of your research protocol.

 Learn more about the people who serve on the SU IRB.

-Studies meeting exempt criteria or determined to be "not human subjects research" (NHSR) are processed within 3-4 business days.
+Studies meeting exempt criteria or determined to be "not human subjects research" (NHSR) are typically processed within 3-4 business days, unless we are experiencing a high volume.
 For expedited submissions, researchers will receive initial IRB feedback within 10-14 business days.
 Time to approval, however, varies depending on required revisions.

 Researchers must submit protocols at least 2 weeks prior to the full board meetings (see deadlines and meeting dates to the right).
 To ensure appropriate review, the IRB will not consider full board protocols submitted after the deadlines.

 We strongly encourage PIs to submit studies even earlier than 2 weeks to allow for pre-meeting consultation and thereby streamline the process.
 PIs should plan to briefly attend part of the board meeting to answer possible reviewer questions.
 (If possible, faculty advisers should also accompany students.)